vanska/pikku-i18n/README.md

 )
-// Interpolate a string from a non-default namespace console.log( t("cars", { carsCount: 5, serviceType: rModal.services.lease.title }, "modal") // "We currently have 5 cars available for lease"
+// Interpolate a string from a non-default namespace console.log( t("cars", { carsCount: 5, serviceType: modal.services.lease.title }, "modal") // "We currently have 5 cars available for lease"
 )
 // Strings can contain multiple variables console.log(